By: Kurt Reuss on May 5th, 2021

-This article features securities attorneys Clem Turner and Jackie Prester, and Kurt Reuss, a registered securities broker working exclusively in EB-5.
+This article features securities attorneys Clem Turner and Jackie Prester, and registered securities broker Kurt Reuss, who works exclusively with EB-5 investments.

 "Reg S," which refers to Regulation S, is a series of rules that clarify the position of the U.S. Securities and Exchange Commission (SEC) that securities offered and sold outside the U.S. don't need to be registered with the SEC.

-Kurt Reuss (host): Clem, could you give us a little background on Reg S and how it came about?
+Kurt Reuss: Clem, could you give us a little background on Reg S and how it came about?

 Clem Turner: Reg S is essentially a codification of the fact that the SEC understands its role is to govern security offerings within the United States, and to protect investors who invest inside the United States.
-It is intended to clarify that to the extent an offering is made primarily for offshore investment that it would be a valid exemption under the registration requirement of Section 5 of securities laws.
+It is intended to clarify that to the extent an offering is made primarily for offshore investors that it would be a valid exemption under the registration requirement.

-Kurt Reuss: The SEC’s intention essentially was to say, "You can sell securities outside the U.S., we just don't want unregistered investment offerings to be relied upon by U.S. persons."
+Kurt Reuss: The SEC’s intention essentially was to say, "If you restrict your offering to selling your security outside the U.S., then we don’t need to be involved; we just don't want unregistered investment offerings to be relied upon by U.S. persons, even indirectly."
 Is that essentially how you see it?

 Section 5 requires that all securities be registered unless they meet an exemption.
 Reg S is one of those exemptions, and if these securities do come back into the United States, then the issuer needs to find another exemption.

 Clem Turner: I do think it was, among others.
-Primarily, the SEC is concerned with U.S. issuers trying to take advantage of Reg S by selling their securities into another country, and then, through resales, having those securities come back to the U.S., essentially paper compliance with "an offshore transaction."
+Primarily the SEC is concerned with U.S. issuers trying to take advantage of Reg S by selling their securities into another country, and then, through resales, having those securities come back to the U.S., essentially papering compliance with "an offshore transaction."